-Individual youth will commit to 120 hours of engagement and learning between March 1, 2019 and March 31, 2020, but they will have the flexibility to determine how and when they contribute.
+Individual youth will work towards 120 hours of engagement and learning within the space of one year, but they will have the flexibility to determine how and when they contribute.

 Youth will also report back to community to let community know why they have chosen to host their projects/activities and their impact.
 Each project or event will be planned and managed by youth with the support of local Youth Engagement Workers, who are also available to support individual youth to build their strategic volunteering plans.

 The projects or activities will be co-created and co-hosted in partnership with neighbourhoods, community groups, or organizations, and may include participation from children, youth, and adults not directly involved in the project.
 A small budget may be provided for projects/activities as seed money and youth and community can work together to build additional cash and in-kind support for initiatives.

 Youth participants will receive 3 types of training focused on: Volunteer recruitment and coordination; Employment planning to learn how to ladder their skills and translate volunteer language into employment language; and community development training to ensure that they will have new skills to build community and connect to community.

 The training projects and activities will help youth build pre-employment and early employment skills, make connections with potential champions and employers in community, and have real life experiences and references to add to their resumes.

 • Provide a diverse group of youth with a meaningful, committed service opportunity allowing them to develop and enhance their personal and professional skills;